rayshift/translatefgo/README.md

 Currently, English is supported for Fuyuki to LB1 (including events older than 2 years), an English machine translation is available for Gudaguda 4 and Requiem.

-A spanish translation for Fuyuki and Orleans will be available very soon.
+A spanish translation for Fuyuki and Orleans is also available.

 ### Installation
 Requirements: Android 5, 6, 7, 8, 9, 10 are supported.
 Root is not required.